codama-idl/codama/packages/visitors-core/README.md

 let myVisitorForTypeNodesOnly: Visitor<number, TypeNode['kind']>;
 ```

 The definition of the `Visitor` type is an object such that, for each supported node kind, a function that accepts a node of that kind and returns a value of type `T` is defined.
-The name of the function must be camel cased, start with `visit` and finish with the name of the node kind without the `Node` suffix.
+The name of the function must be camel-cased, start with `visit` and finish with the name of the node kind without the `Node` suffix.
 For instance, the function for the `programNode` kind is named `visitProgram`.

 ### Writing your own visitor

-To write your own custom visitor, you may simply define an object with the appropriate functions.
-For instance, here's a visitor that only visit `ProgramNodes` and returns the number of accounts in the program.
+To write a custom visitor, you may simply define an object with the appropriate functions.
+For instance, here's a visitor that only visits `ProgramNodes` and returns the number of accounts in the program.

 ```ts
 const accountCounterVisitor: Visitor<number, 'programNode'> = {